-Some of the important recommendations include evaluation by an addiction specialist, and careful consideration of the possible need for medically managed withdrawal (supervised detox) and benefits of medication-assisted treatment.
+Some of the important recommendations include an evaluation by an addiction specialist and careful consideration of the possible need for medically managed withdrawal (supervised detox) and the benefits of medication-assisted treatment.
 Factors such as these reinforce the need to involve trained professionals in the field of addiction medicine, to ensure the highest chance of a successful intervention.

 How to Find an Interventionist